2012 Toyota Sequoia Expert Review:New Car Test Drive

 The interior is notable for thoughtful features that increase utility, such as a compass, map light, automatic up-and-down jam protection for front power windows, and back door power window.
 There are eight cup holders, eight bottle holders, console surfaces, everything you would want for eating in the Sequoia while putting away the miles.
 And then, there's lots of door pocket space for trash.

 The Sequoia is especially designed to make the third-row passenger seats more comfortable, and more useful, more like real seating for adults.
-To that end, the third-row seats have almost as much leg room as the second-row seats, and have adjustability features rarely seen in eight-passenger SUVs.
-For those who often make use of the third row, the Sequoia's standard interior layout is better than many SUVs we've seen, in which the third-row seats constitute emergency seating for smaller people only.
+To that end, the third-row seats have almost as much leg room as the second-row seats but lose three inches of headroom.
+For comparison a 1.4-inch-longer Ford Expedition offers at least two inches more legroom and a bit more headroom in the back two rows.
+However, for those who often make use of the third row, the Sequoia's standard interior layout is better than many SUVs we've seen, in which the third-row seats constitute emergency seating for smaller people only.
 Those who do not need eight-passenger capacity can configure the Sequoia with captain's chairs in the second row, which shifts the priority to second-row passenger comfort.

 The Sequoia is one of the very few SUVs with a retractable rear hatch window.
 It also has a closed, removable ashtray that is dish-washable, and a cigarette lighter up front.

 Last but not least, the Sequoia has ample cargo room behind the third row, and even more if you fold it down.
-When the seat is folded flat, large baggage or cargo can be loaded without removing the seat.
+It offers 120 cubic feet behind the front seats, 67 behind the second row, and 19 behind the third row.
+The Expedition has roughly the same behind the third row but less otherwise; if you need considerably more you'll be checking into Expedition EL and the Chevy Suburban.
+When Sequoia's third row is folded flat, large baggage or cargo can be loaded without removing the seat.
 It is a well-organized cargo area, even having tow hooks that can hang grocery bags.
 The seat folds flat manually in SR5's, and upgrades to a power folding feature in Limited and Platinum models.

 We found the Sequoia comfortable for a 1,000-mile day.
 Driving the Toyota Sequoia is like sitting in your den, watching the world go by.
 It may be big, but it's not tiring to operate as the day goes on.
-It's the kind of vehicle that an American family will want for a long, long day on the interstate.
+It's the kind of vehicle that an American family would enjoy for a long, long day on the interstate.
 It's got long legs and an effortless cruising pace.
 There is low noise and vibration, so you can listen to the audio system or converse at a normal tone of voice.
-It gets 18-19 mpg on the open road, so it can gobble up almost 500 miles between fill-ups on the highway.
-The more people, the more load, the more stuff you have, the better.
+It rates 18-19 mpg on the open road, conceivably offering 500 miles between fill-ups at moderate speeds and loads.
 No doubt about it, the Sequoia is at home on the biggest of North American roads.

 In everyday driving, the suspension is surprisingly compliant for a vehicle built to carry heavy loads.
 There is a minimum of tummy jiggle on broken surfaces, and yet, when hard braking is called for, the front end does not dive wildly or pitch about.
 The Platinum version has the active air suspension, which has the ability to maintain more even ride height with heavy loads, which we tested and found it works well.
-Without a load or a trailer, we couldn't tell much difference between the suspensions.
-The standard setup is an independent A-arm configuration at all four corners, with coil springs and anti-roll bars.
+In reality there isn't much difference between the suspensions and you'll want a weight-distributing hitch for all but light trailers.
+The standard setup is an independent A-arm configuration at all four corners, with coil springs and anti-sway bars.

 The 5.7-liter V8 has lots of power, with an impressive reserve of torque.
 We loafed along at 2000 rpm or less all day long without feeling the need to punch the throttle.
 The 5.7-liter makes most of its torque below 3600 rpm, so when you do decide to pass, acceleration is impressive.
-The 5.7-liter is ULEV-II compliant, meaning it emits very little pollution (Ultra Low Emissions Vehicle).
-It features four valves per cylinder and variable valve timing on both intake and exhaust valves, and a low-friction valve train enhances efficiency.
-Consistent with the internal component quality is the exhaust, which is made from stainless steel and has four catalytic converters.
+Like the 4.6 it features four valves per cylinder and variable valve timing on both intake and exhaust camshafts, and a low-friction valve train enhances efficiency.

-The six-speed electronically controlled automatic transmission accounts for part of the Sequoia's decent highway mileage.
-The transmission is controlled by a shifter that allows sequential shifting, and has a lock-up torque converter for better towing efficiency and heat control.
-There is a Tow/Haul mode that changes the shift points for heavy loads and long, uphill grades.
+The 6-speed electronically controlled automatic transmission accounts for part of the Sequoia's decent highway mileage.
+The transmission is controlled by a shifter that allows manual shifting, and has a lock-up torque converter for better towing efficiency and heat control.
+There is a Tow/Haul mode that changes the shift points for heavy loads and gives less hunting or shifting between gears on climbs and better speed control on descents.

-Four-wheel-drive models come with a two-speed transfer case with 2.6:1 Low range.
-We found Low range easy to get in and out of, even on ground that was not perfectly level.
+Four-wheel-drive models come with a two-speed transfer case with 2.6:1 low-range gearing.
+We found low range easy to get in and out of, even on ground that was not perfectly level.
 And the gearing seemed low enough that the Sequoia could crawl at speeds slow enough to slog up very steep terrain.
+When and if a Sequoia gets stuck, it'll likely be lack of tire traction or space for the bodywork, not for a lack of power or gearing.

-Towing capabilities are in the class of a full-size pickup.
-The Sequoia can tow up to 10,000 pounds.
+The Sequoia with 5.7-liter can tow up to 7400 pounds but the 4.6 will do just 500 pounds less, so if you're pulling a bass boat across the plains or through rolling landscape the 5.7-liter engine isn't necessary.
 A seven-pin connector and a standard four-pin connector are set up and ready to use, and there is a pre-wired brake controller connector under the dash, similar to the Tundra.
-The Max Gross Combined Weight Rating, the total permissible weight of vehicle and trailer, is 16,960-17,280 pounds, depending on equipment.
+The Max Gross Combined Weight Rating, the total permissible weight of vehicle, trailer, occupants, cargo and fuels is 12,500-16,000 pounds, depending on engine and equipment, so any Sequoia can pull close to its maximum even loaded.

-The rearview camera that displays a video image of what's behind you on the navigation screen is even better.
+The rearview camera that displays a video image of what's behind you on the navigation screen (or a smaller image on the mirror) is even better.
 We highly recommend getting this optional feature for its safety benefits.
 A rearview camera, in addition to the audible warnings, can help alert the driver to a child behind the vehicle or, more commonly, unseen objects you don't want to hit.
 It also makes the parking process easier and speedier.
 The camera also helps greatly when hitching a trailer, eliminating the need for trial and error or a spotter.

 Steering is fingertip-easy around town.
-The turning circle is just 39 feet.
 It avoids being boat-like by a variable system that adds more return-to-center and a firmer, more precise level of control as speeds increase.
 At higher speeds, we found the Sequoia easy to keep in its lane without undue attention.
-While this family SUV is not built to be a cornering machine on country roads, control is good enough for confident handling.
-The steering column actually has a floating shaft that keeps noise and vibration from coming through to the wheel.
+While this family SUV is not built to be a cornering machine on country roads, control is good enough for confident handling; the electronic stability control will intervene if you try anything enthusiastic.

 On a vehicle this big, power windows and doors are more than just luxury options; they become necessities.
 It's an impossible reach across the cabin, and a long walk to open the tailgate in the rain.
-The power rear hatch can be opened using the remote fob, handy when approaching the vehicle in a downpour with a load of groceries.
+The power rear hatch can be opened using the remote fob, handy when approaching the vehicle in a downpour with a load of groceries, but watch overhead clearance in garages.

 The Toyota Sequoia is for big loads, big roads and wide open spaces.
 There is ample power in reserve for towing and hauling, and a roomy, comfortable interior.
 There are so many small, thoughtful touches, we get the sense that the Sequoia is one of those SUVs an owner would grow to appreciate more and more as time goes on.
 It seats seven or eight.
 It's capable for traversing rugged terrain.
-It can tow up to 10,000 pounds.
+It can tow more than 7000 pounds.
 The Sequoia offers full-size truck capability with roomy, comfortable surroundings.

-John Stewart filed this report to NewCarTestDrive.com after driving the Sequoia around Durham, North Carolina.
+John Stewart filed this report to NewCarTestDrive.com from Durham, North Carolina, with G.R.
+Whale reporting from Los Angeles.

 Options As Tested